Open-Source-Compliance/Sharing-creates-value/Events/OpenChainAndFriends26/DigSovOSSBusiness/DigSovOSSBusiness_program.md

 <sub>[go to schedule](#T1.3-1m)</sub>
 <a name="T1.3-2"></a>
-## Methodology for switching to Open Source solutions / Theory
+## Digital Sovereignty and Open Source in Business

 ### Abstract:
 Digital Sovereignty is a thing, and it’s not going away.
 With good reason, this is not just discussed at the highest levels of European politics, but in particular also within corporations like Mercedes-Benz.
 Achieving greater digital sovereignty is, in fact, mandatory for our future: Without it, Europe will be left behind, and this is already imminent in the fast growing field of AI.